The 2026 Future City Wisconsin Regional January 17, 2026

 • View videos for the different competition elements on our YouTube Future City Playlist.

 What is the cost?
 We have waived the registration fee, so it is free to register for the regional competition!
+The registration deadline was October 31, 2025.

-The 2024-25 WISCONSIN REGIONAL COMPETITION was on January 18, 2025
+The 2024-25 WISCONSIN REGIONAL COMPETITION was held on January 18, 2025.

-A Special thank you to all the teams, educators, volunteers, sponsors, parents, and community members who joined us for the 2024-25 competition season!
+A special thank you to all the teams, educators, volunteers, sponsors, parents, and community members who joined us for the 2024-25 competition season!

 Congratulations to all of the Award Winners!